antrea-io/antrea/docs/multicluster/user-guide.md

 Antrea Multi-cluster implements [Multi-cluster Service API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api), which allows users to create multi-cluster Services that can be accessed cross clusters in a ClusterSet.
-Antrea Multi-cluster also extends Antrea native NetworkPolicy to support Multi-cluster NetworkPolicy rules that apply to cross-cluster traffic, and ClusterNetworkPolicy replication that allows a ClusterSet admin to create ClusterNetworkPolicies which are replicated across
+Antrea Multi-cluster also extends Antrea-native NetworkPolicy to support Multi-cluster NetworkPolicy rules that apply to cross-cluster traffic, and ClusterNetworkPolicy replication that allows a ClusterSet admin to create ClusterNetworkPolicies which are replicated across